The Best Bed Types for Back Pain Relief

 • Functionality and clean aesthetics are at the heart of modern bed trends.

-• Each type of bed offers unique benefits—from space-saving solutions to tech-enhanced comfort.
+• Each type of bed frame offers unique benefits—from space-saving solutions to tech-enhanced comfort.

 1. Platform Beds: Minimalist Foundation

-Modern, sleek, and practical, platform beds offer a low-profile frame with built-in support—eliminating the need for a box spring.
-They pair beautifully with contemporary or Scandinavian décor styles.
+Platform beds offer a low-profile frame with built-in support—eliminating the need for a box spring.
+Their sleek, minimalist design makes them a favorite in modern interiors.

 Modern bed types comprehensive guide showing platform bed in minimalist loft